-Grilling is almost synonymous with the RV lifestyle.
+Grilling is synonymous with the RV lifestyle.
 There’s nothing like wrapping up a long day of enjoying outdoor activities with friends and family than with a good old fashioned cookout.

 But obviously, you can’t exactly pack up your outdoor grill and bring it along in your RV.
 Luckily, there are many portable grills on the market that you actually can pack up and take on your next adventure.